 Can undergrads and master’s students get involved in the Protolab research group?
 If you are interested in our lab’s research, I would advise you to check out the ProtoLab website and read a few of our papers.
 If you are an undergraduate or master’s student who wants to get involved, please check this page periodically for job and volunteer opportunities.
 We usually bring on new students for the start of the school year and for summer internships.

 Are you looking for graduate students?
 If so, what are you looking for in candidates?
-Yes, I am always on the lookout for strong graduate students to join the PhD programs at UC San Diego.
+Maybe.
+I am always on the lookout for strong graduate students to join the PhD programs at UC San Diego.
 I am generally looking for students who have some mix of design, computer science, and human sciences.
 Our lab often designs and develops prototypes of interactive systems that allow us to experiment on some aspect of the human experience.
 Prospective PhD students should apply either to the Cognitive Science PhD program or the Computer Science and Engineering program, and if you would like to potentially work with me, make sure to mention my name in your application.

 Can I get your advice on my applications to graduate school?
 No, I advise you to just apply.
 I get tons of email these days, and my response to the question is always that you should go ahead and apply to the best of your abilities.
 Apply to extra schools so that you hopefully have several options available.
 If you are a top candidate, we will get a chance to talk before you are admitted or before you accept the offer to join the program.